 The market is home to lots of retail shops, mostly hobby/special interest, but there are a few permanent fixtures on my tour of Pike Place:

 Metzger Maps – on 1st Avenue.
 A fascinating look at mapmaking and navigation pre-Google.
 Metzger has high-end art quality topographical maps, geographical educational toys, and everything in between.

 Paper Hammer – If, on your way out of the market, you head up to 2nd Avenue, you’ll find Paper Hammer, located across from CityTarget, is a bookbinding and printmaking shop that’s quirky and unique.

 Left Bank Books and Lamplight Books are fixtures at the market.
 Lamplight is everything a used bookstore should be, with books piled in corners and on top of shelves in every corner.
 Lamplight gets points for having a solid selection, without the filler found in most used bookstores.

 Thirsty?
-Check out Mexican Grocery for an authentic Horchata (Mexican cinnamon/almond drink) for under $2.
+Check out Mexican Grocery for an authentic Horchata (Mexican cinnamon/almond drink) for around $2.
 The Mexican Grocery is next door to the Pike Place Starbucks, and I enjoy the experience of cutting through the Starbucks line to greet the ladies of the Mexican grocery.
 I love being able to support a small business, get a great drink, save money, and be back out in the market before the Starbucks line moved!
-(Their flour tortillas, at around $2 a pack, are excellent, as is their lunch- a full meal combo of a tamale, rice, beans, and chips comes in around $6.00!)
+(Their flour tortillas, at around $2 a pack, are excellent, as is their lunch- a full meal combo of a tamale, rice, beans, and chips comes in around $7.00!)